Mihrengiz Kadın: Philanthropy

 In 1912, the "Hilal-i Ahmer Centre for Women" was organized within the "Ottoman Hilal-i Ahmer Association", a foundation established in 1877 to provide medical care in Istanbul and surrounding communities.
 Mihrengiz was a member of this organization.

 In May 1915, Mihrengiz visited the soldiers at the Haydarpasha Hospital together with some other women from the imperial harem.
 During her visit she also addressed the soldiers:

 How are you, my soldier sons, my soldier brothers!
 What do you wish for?
 We are all at your service!
 If I knew how to bandage your wounds, I would pay great attention and devotion to you and circle around your head end like a capable nurse.
 You are very precious to us.

 Last years and death

 After Mehmed's death, she settled with her son.
 At the exile of the imperial family in March 1924, Mihrengiz, her son, Ömer Hilmi and his two children, Emine Mukbile Sultan, and Şehzade Mahmud Namık, settled firstly in Beirut, Lebanon, then in Nice, France, and finally settling in Alexandria, Egypt, where Ömer Hilmi died in 1935.
-She died on 12 December 1938 at Alexandria at the age of sixty-nine, having outliving her son by three years.
+She died on 12 December 1938 at Alexandria at the age of sixty-nine, having outlived her son by three years.
 She was buried in the mausoleum of Khedive Tewfik Pasha in Cairo.